Federal Post-Conviction Services

 Have Questions?
 Call (771) 201-6144

 No Risk Assurance!
-If, after completing your in-depth case evaluation, we determine that your case does not present any meritorious issues, you will receive a refund, minus a 20% fee to cover our administrative and professional expenses.
+While we cannot guarantee the outcome of a federal criminal case, we do guarantee a thorough and honest evaluation.
+After completing our in-depth review, if we determine that your case does not present any meritorious issues, we will refund your payment, less a 20% fee to cover administrative and professional costs.

 STEPS TO GETTING STARTED...